-The baptism of faith or the baptism of adults and of children.
+Believer’s baptism or the baptism of adults and baptism of children.

 - In early Christianity, adult baptism was a rule.
 All Jews and Gentiles who accepted the gospel proclaimed by the apostles and committed themselves to the Lord Jesus in repentance and faith were baptised.
 For the first Christians, going down into the water of baptism was an act of faith based on the conscious decision made to follow Christ.
 They asked to be baptised.
 Read the following evidence: Acts 2:38; 2:41; 8:12; 8:36-38; 10:47-48.

 Now as they went down the road, they came to some water.
 And the eunuch said, “See, here is water.
 What hinders me from being baptised?”
 (Acts 8:36)